KOBA789/lighthousectl/README.md

 # lighthousectl

-A command line tool to control the power state of Valve Base Stations 2.0.
+A command-line tool to control the power state of Valve Base Stations 2.0.

 ## Usage

 ### Scan All Base Stations

-It scans endlessly.
-You can stop by Ctrl-C.
+Continuously scans for all base stations.
+Press Ctrl-C to stop.

 ```console
 $ lighthousectl scan